timothyylim/prolog-revision/sample-questions.md

 second(X, [_,X|_]).
 ```

-Find the length of a list recursively
+Find the length of a list without an accumulator
 * len(L,N) where N is length of the list
 ```
 len([],0).